algosup/2024-2025-project-4-web-fpga-team-5/documents/technical/technicalSpecifications.md

 Node.JS advantages:

-- **Fast Performance**: Built on Google’s V8 engine, making it highly efficient for I/O operations.
+- **Fast Performance**: Built on Google’s V8 engine, it is highly efficient for I/O operations.
 - **Large Ecosystem (NPM)**: Offers thousands of open-source packages to speed up development.
 - **Cross-Platform Compatibility**: Runs on Windows, Linux, and macOS.
 - **Active Community**: Backed by a large developer community and enterprise support.